[ Printer Friendly Version ] [ Report Abuse ]

 Lorcan looked up quickly.
 "Hey, Ly."
 His gaze landed on the table for a second.
 "Yeah, I got it.
 I take it you and Hugo did too."

 Lysander nodded slowly, taking in his brother's apartment; it was messier than usual, dishes were still in the sink and clothes were still on the floor.
-Lorcan knew what he was thinking; he's usually so clean, but neither commented on it.
+Lorcan knew what he was thinking; he was usually so clean, but neither commented on it.
 They both knew why.
 Instead, Lysander cleared his throat and moved forward.
 "They're having a gathering at the Burrow, Molly's idea, everyone's going.
 That's partly why I'm here; to ask if you're coming."

 "It would be weird if I didn't," he answered, standing up.
 "Partly?"